risk-first/website/menagerie/Communication-Risk.md

 Although protocols can sometimes handle security features of communication (such as proof-of-identity and preventing man-in-the-middle attacks), trust goes further than this, intersecting with [Agency Risk]():  can you be sure that the other party in the communication is acting in your best interests?

 Even if the receiver trusts the communicator, they may not trust the message.
 Let's look at some reasons for that:
  - [Weltanschauung (World View)](https://en.wikipedia.org/wiki/World_view): The ethics, values and beliefs in the receiver's [Internal Model]() may be incompatible to those from the sender.
-This is particularly a problem in religious debates.
  - [Relativism]() is the concept that there are no universal truths.
 Every truth is from a frame of reference.
-For example, what constitutes _offensive language_ is
+For example, what constitutes _offensive language_ is dependent on the listener.
  - [Psycholinguistics]() is the study of humans aquire languages.
-Just as there are different languages and dialects, and _industry dialects_
+Just as there are different languages and dialects, and _industry dialects_: we all
- - [Umwelt](https://en.wikipedia.org/wiki/Umwelt) is the model of the world, based on experience.

 From the point-of-view of [Marketing Communications]() choosing the right message is part of the battle.
 You are trying to communicate your idea in such a way as to mitigate **Belief Risk** and **Trust Risk**.

 ## Learning Curve Risk